wso2/docs-choreo-dev/en/docs/marketplace.md

 - A label indicating whether the connector/trigger is free, acquirable via Freemium, or paid
 - The vendor
 - The date on which it was published
-- The number of instances the connector/triggeris used
+- The number of instances the connector/trigger is used

 You can also sort the list by the newest or the most used connectors/triggers.